RenZekta/HF-CFD/README.md

 A **CFD Worker** window opens and starts downloading into your current folder.
 Your terminal is free immediately — `cd` into another folder or paste another `cfd` command right away.

-If you paste another download command **for the same folder** while one is already running, it's added to that folder's queue instead of starting a second worker:
+If you paste another cfd download command **for the same folder** while one is already running, it's added to that folder's downloads queue:

 ```
 cfd hf download hf://another-org/another-model